BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 wider community as well.

 Of course, these problems are probably Not That Hard™.
-After all, anyone who uses using smaller libraries to build JavaScript applications would have to solve these problems themselves.
+After all, anyone who builds JavaScript applications using smaller libraries would have to solve these problems themselves, so we know that could be done.
 So perhaps, we should just say, focusing on applications forces you to solve a lot of <del>Hard</del> Real World Problems™.

 But as you can see, these Real World Problems™ are very boring, so they get a lot less spotlight attention than, say, new programming paradigms.
 After all,